 On July 1, 1968, the Public Safety Personnel Retirement System (PSPRS) was established to provide a uniform, consistent and equitable statewide retirement program for Arizona's public safety personnel.
-Then, the Corrections Officer Retirement Plan (CORP) and Elected Officials’ Retirement Plan (EORP) was created in 1985/1986.
-PSPRS administers benefits for all three plans.
+Then, the Corrections Officer Retirement Plan (CORP) and Elected Officials’ Retirement Plan (EORP) were created in 1985 and 1986, respectively PSPRS administers benefits for all three plans.

 The system is governed by a nine-member Board of Trustees, which is entrusted with the fiduciary responsibility to serve its members and best protect the financial health of PSPRS, CORP and EORP.

 The task of managing the Investment portfolio of PSPRS, CORP, and EORP is carried out by our investment staff of professionals with a diverse background in economics, finance, endowments, mathematics and other fields of study.

 Our goal at PSPRS is to honor the contributions and sacrifices of Arizona’s public safety employees by providing outstanding service to those who protect and govern our state.
 Members of the public and press are encouraged to attend monthly Board of Trustee meetings and are free to review PSPRS records as state law permits.
 We invite our members, employers, local boards and other interested parties to Contact Us with any questions or comments.

 We encourage you to use this website to learn more about PSPRS, CORP and EORP.
 To learn more plan-specific information, please visit:

 •Public Safety Personnel Retirement System (PSPRS - police/fire)

 •Corrections Officer Retirement Plan (CORP - corrections/detention officers)

 •Elected Officials’ Retirement Plan (EORP - elected officials)

 For Online Services, please visit: